Threats to public radio and TV are escalating.

 What is c89.5 doing to prepare for this possibility?

-c895 has been scenario planning for this possibility for months.
+c89.5 has been scenario planning for this possibility for months.
 We are committed to delivering the music you depend on and continuing to provide professional media training to our students.
 Our full-time staff of five is the smallest of all public stations in Seattle, and most of our non-staff costs are essential and non-negotiable.
 If federal funding is cut, we’ll need to increase revenue through community support, philanthropy, and strategic partnerships.

 What can I do to help?

-If you’re already a c89.5 supporter, thank you!
-If you are not a current donor, or can give more generously, now is the perfect time to become a monthly donor or increase your existing donation.
+If you are not a current donor, now is the time to start a monthly donation or commit to donating every year.

 - Learn about CPB’s role in public media – Corporation for Public Broadcasting